 In our busy, reactionary lives, we sometimes to forget to intentionally rest, breathe deeply and pause.
 We take advantage of momentum and get lost in busyness.
 Our thoughts and worries and fears keep us on high alert and our to-do lists and inboxes run our days.

-Some may say that we have too much to do to slow down, but I’d like to suggest that we are afraid to slow down.
+Some say we have too much to do to slow down, but maybe we are afraid to slow down.

 We are afraid that …